ricomariani/CG-SQL-author/docs/user_guide/18_pre_processing.md

   INNER JOIN bar ON foo.a = bar.a AND foo.x = y;
 ```

-Of course semantic errors are still possible, so for instance maybe the tables
-don't exist or they don't have those columns.
-But the macro expanion is certain
-to be well formed.

 *select_core*

 A select core macro generates "something you could union".
 It's
-the parts of a select statement that comes before `order by`.
+the part of a select statement that comes before `order by`.
 If
 you're trying to make a macro that assembles parts of a set of
 results which are then unioned and ordered, this is what you need.